PromptAI/promptdialog/docs/advance_control/use_llms.md

 *可单独开启/关闭，设置变更后在新创建的会话中生效。*
 -->

+### FAQ:
-1. User Questions and Answers (FAQ) There are two configuration items under this function:
+1. FAQ There are two configuration items under this function:

-- When answering the FAQ, other related questions are displayed.
+- When answering the FAQ, display other related questions.
 > When hitting FAQ, users can click on questions that may be related to it to view the corresponding answers.

 - When answering the FAQ, use a large language model to generate answers (which may be different from the original answers).
 > Based on the generation ability of LLMs, summarize and answer the user's questions when matching the FAQ.
 A button will appear below the answer to get the standard answer.

+### Flow:
+LLMs improve dialogue quality.

 *Can be turned on/off individually.
 Changes in settings will take effect in newly created sessions.*
 ## Common Questions